Inter-annotator agreement for Brat annotation projects

 Inter-annotator agreement for Brat annotation projects.
 For a quick overview of the output generated by

 bratiaa, have a look at the example files.
 So far only text-bound annotations are supported, all other annotation types are ignored.
+This package is an improved version of the code for calculating inter-annotator agreement used by Kolditz et al. (2019).

 Install the package via pip.